google/swiftshader/README.rst

 Status
 ------

-Subzero currently translates only for the x86-32 architecture.
-Native Client sandboxing is not yet implemented.
+Subzero currently fully supports the x86-32 architecture, for both native and Native Client sandboxing modes.
+The x86-64 architecture is also supported in native mode only, and only for the x32 flavor due to the fact that pointers and 32-bit integers are indistinguishable in PNaCl bitcode.
+Sandboxing support for x86-64 is in progress.
+ARM and MIPS support is in progress.
 Two optimization levels, ``-Om1`` and ``-O2``, are implemented.

 The ``-Om1`` configuration is designed to be the simplest and fastest possible, with a minimal set of passes and transformations.